-1. Purpose of the document:
+1.0 Purpose of the document:

-- 1.1 To ensure that all staff know and understand the importance of Safeguarding within St Teresa of Calcutta Catholic Academy Trust and that promoting the welfare of children in our care is everyone's responsibility. - 1.2 To ensure that all staff within St Teresa of Calcutta Catholic Academy Trust understands their roles as part of a wider safeguarding system for children. - 1.3 To ensure that all staff know that no single practitioner can have a full picture of a child's needs and circumstances and that effective monitoring and review of how we take prompt action, share information and promote safeguarding supports our accountability to children. - 1.4 To ensure that all staff understand the 'duty of care' placed on them and their role in safeguarding and promoting the welfare of children. - 1.5 To ensure that all staff know that safeguarding is effective when there is an ethos in each academy where children feel secure, are encouraged to talk, are listened to and know that there are adults in the school who they can approach if they are worried or listened to.
-To ensure that all staff know their role in this. - 1.6 To ensure that all staff know that leaders within St Teresa of Calcutta Catholic Academy Trust will take action when Child Protection and Safeguarding policy and procedure is not followed or as outlined within Guidance for Safe Working Practice (Code of Conduct).
+- 1.1 To ensure that all staff know and understand the importance of Safeguarding within St Teresa of Calcutta Catholic Academy Trust and that promoting the welfare of children in our care is everyone's responsibility. - 1.2 To ensure that all staff within St Teresa of Calcutta Catholic Academy Trust understands their roles as part of a wider safeguarding system for children. - 1.3 To ensure that all staff know that no single practitioner can have a full picture of a child's needs and circumstances and that effective monitoring and review of how we take prompt action, share information and promote safeguarding supports our accountability to children. - 1.4 To ensure that all staff understand the 'duty of care' placed on them and their role in safeguarding and promoting the welfare of children. - 1.5 To ensure that all staff know that safeguarding is effective when there is an ethos in each school where children feel secure, are encouraged to talk, are listened to and know that there are adults in the school who they can approach if they are worried.
+To ensure that all staff know their role in this.

+1.6 To ensure that all staff know that leaders within St Teresa of Calcutta Catholic Academy Trust will take action when Child Protection and Safeguarding policy and procedure is not followed or as outlined within Guidance for Safe Working Practice (Code of Conduct).

-2. Introduction and Safeguarding Statement of Intent:
+2.0 Introduction and Safeguarding Statement of Intent:

-In line with Keeping Children Safe in Education 2023, Safeguarding is:
+In line with Keeping Children Safe in Education 2024, Safeguarding is:

-- protecting children from maltreatment. - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- Protecting children from maltreatment. - Preventing impairment of children's mental and physical health or development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes. - Providing help and support to meet the needs of children as soon as problems emerge; and - Protecting children from maltreatment, inside and outside the home, including online.

-Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.
+Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm or exploitation.

 Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children and their families has a role to play.
+No single practitioner can have a full picture of a child's needs and circumstances.
+Everyone who comes into contact with children and their families has a role to play in identifying concerns, sharing information and taking prompt action.

 In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child centred.
 This means that they should consider, at all times, what is in the best interests of the child.